-I teach 6th grade English at Lowville Academy Middle School in New York's Black River Valley, located in the rolling foothills of the Adirondack Mountains.
+I teach sixth grade English at Lowville Academy Middle School in New York's Black River Valley, located in the rolling foothills of the Adirondack Mountains.

 Becoming a teacher was a career change for me.
-Married and with children, I earned my Associate in Arts degree at Jefferson Community College; a Bachelor of Arts in English and Childhood Education and a Master of Science in Education Literacy Specialist (grades 7-12) at SUNY Potsdam; and my NYS certification to teach English (grades 7–12).
-This is my second year as the chairperson of the Madison-Oneida Model Schools ELA/SS North Committee.
-During the summer, I work for the St. Lawrence BOCES, leading professional development workshops and assisting teachers with integrating technology into the classroom.
+Married and with children, I earned my Associate in Arts degree at Jefferson Community College; a Bachelor of Arts in English and Childhood Education at Utica College of Syracuse University; a Master of Science in Education Literacy Specialist (grades 5–12) at SUNY Potsdam; and a NYS certification to teach English (grades 7–12).

-People might say that my greatest strength is technology.
-I believe my greatest strength is my passion for learning and my desire to share with and learn from others.
+My greatest strength is my passion for learning and my desire to share with and learn from others, which is why I am excited to be mentoring a new teacher and co-teaching this year.
 Collaborating with colleagues is especially critical in developing curriculum and integrating technology into my classroom.
-It is my drive to learn from and network with others that has brought me to this exciting endeavor, working as Scholastic’s 2010-2011 Grade 6-8 Teacher Advisor.
+It is my desire to learn from and network with others that has brought me to this exciting endeavor, contributor to Scholastic’s Top Teaching blog.